TomDonoghue/TomDonoghue.github.io/research.md

 - 1) Methods Development: developing methods and software tools to analyze neural data
 - 2) Descriptive Work: exploring properties and patterns of neural data at scale
 - 3) Experimental Work: hypothesis-driven experiments of periodic & aperiodic neural activity
+- 4) Physiological Work: examining the activity of individual neurons
-- 4) Text-Mining & Meta-Science: automated meta-analyses on the scientific literature
+- 5) Text-Mining & Meta-Science: automated meta-analyses on the scientific literature

 Most of the projects currently described were done as part of my [PhD thesis](https://escholarship.org/uc/item/8v92g8h6) at the